sftcd/openssl/esnistuff/agility.md

 The [agiletest.sh](agiletest.sh) script does this.

+So far (20210706) that run a test for each kem/kdf/aead algorithm combination (45 in total):

+- key generation
-So far (20210623) that tests key generation and starting an ``openssl s_server`` and doing a nominal ``s_client`` ECH test with each combination of kem/kdf and aead, and all seems well so far, i.e. tests pass as expected.
+- starting an ``openssl s_server`` and doing a nominal ``s_client`` ECH test
+- starting an ``openssl s_server`` and doing an intended to fail ``s_client`` ECH test with the wrong ECHConfig
+- testing nominal session storage/resumption

+All seems well so far, i.e. tests pass as expected.

-The script creates a temporary directory below /tmp where PEM files for each kem, kdf and aead are created, as are fake-CA keys and TLS server certs.
+The script creates a temporary directory below /tmp where PEM ECHConfig files for each kem, kdf and aead are created, as are fake-CA keys and TLS server certs.
+Stored session files are also created for each combination.
 There are a few environment variables that can be set before running it:

 - ``KEEP``: if set this won't delete the tmp dir at the